 The PSUSD Desert Hot Springs Common Parent Handbook represents the common school policies shared by the elementary schools within Desert Hot Springs.
-The policies and structures described within this handbook are developed through the collaborative work done by the elementary schools within Desert Hot Springs.
-Policies align with California Education Code, PSUSD Board Policies, and best practices at the school sites.
+The policies and structures described within this handbook are developed through collaborative work by the elementary schools within Desert Hot Springs.
+Policies align with the California Education Code, PSUSD Board Policies, and best practices at the school sites.

 Parent Handbooks are electronically distributed at the beginning of each school year and upon enrollment at a school site.
-Additional copies of the Parent Handbook can be requested from each school site office during the school year.
+During the school year, additional copies can be requested from each school site office.

-Questions regarding the Parent Handbook can be directed to the administration office at any of the PSUSD Desert Hot Springs elementary school sites.
+Questions regarding the Parent Handbook can be directed to the administration office at any PSUSD Desert Hot Springs elementary school site.